cb-nw-4/m2-3-js--thedom-P1/README.md

 We need to assign each frog to a lane.

-1. Use the racers array to assign each frog to a lane.
+1. Use the racers array to assign each frog to a lane. (_would a loop be useful here?_)
 2. We should also show the name/number of the frog in the lane.
 (This will involve creating at least one element inside the lane `li`)
 3. Add a class of `frog` to each of the frogs so that we can style them later.
 4. Let's also temporarily set the background color of the frog element to the color assigned to it in its object.